Swype-Inc/browser-use/browser_use/job_application/pipeline/answer_generation/prompt.md

 12. For skills questions, reference the skills array from the user profile.

+13. For file upload questions, return the file_id (numeric ID as string, e.g., "793667") from Available Files that matches the question.
+The application code will download the file using the file_id and convert it to a file path.

 Return your answer in the specified format.